tobermory/RTX-make-gcc/README.md

 stacks, etc) requires including one RTX source file (rtx_lib.c) in the build and link of each application.
 Again, we can do that using gcc/make.

-Our goal is to make no edits to ANY RTX source file, be it a .c or a .h, in the library build and in application builds.
+We make no edits to ANY RTX source file, be it .c or .h, in the library build and in application builds.

-## Building RTX as a Library
+## Building RTX As A Library

 To build most of RTX 5.5.3 as a library requires we make decisions on two RTX features at library-build time.
 These are